jamespineiro/cs320-team-a-ardvark-/documentation/README.md

 - git clone https://github.com/jamespineiro/cs320-team-a-ardvark-.git
 - cd cs320-team-a-ardvark

-Set up a .env file
+Set up a .env file:
 - Steps for how to do this are listed in the backend README file

 Install Dependencies: